-A great deal about March is special, including its gorgeous birthstone.
-The March birthstone is the elegant and icy-blue colored Aquamarine.
+A great deal about March is special, including its gorgeous gemstone.
+The March birthstone is the elegant and icy-blue colored aquamarine.

-March is known as the month of transition.
-We're moving from the cold breeze of winter and slowly easing towards the bright colors of spring.
+From ancient to modern times, March is known as the month of transition.
+After all, weather moves from the cold winds of winter and begins easing towards the bright, warm colors of spring.

-The month of March has always been a month of transitions, even in ancient times.
-It was once the first month of the year in the Roman calendar because of its association with the first day of spring.
+Due to its association with the first day of spring, March used to be the first month of the year in the Roman calendar.
 January became the first month of the calendar year around 700 BC.
-Now, this beautiful month of change is the third month of the year.
+Today, this beautiful month of change is the third month of the year.

-Interestingly, the aquamarine is often found completely flawless (unlike the emerald which can be flawed).
-Exposing duller or greenish colored beryl to high temperatures changes the March birthstone color to aquamarine.
+Interestingly, the aquamarine is often found completely flawless, unlike the emerald which can be flawed.
+Exposing duller or greenish colored beryl to high temperatures changes the gemstone's color to aquamarine.

 For this reason, the aquamarine birthstone has decorated the outfits of celebrities and famous icons for centuries.

-The Aquamarine is a tough gemstone that stands up very well to everyday wear.
+The Aquamarine is a tough gemstone that stands up very well to every day wear.
 There is no special care required for the aquamarine.
-However, there are best practices for March birthstone cleaning.
+However, there are best practices for cleaning.